oracle/gdk-vscode-extensions/tests/README.md

 Cleaner section.

 # Test suites in individual extensions.
-The GCN and oci-devops projects have their own test suites, defined from their `launch.json` configurations.
+The GDK and oci-devops projects have their own test suites, defined from their `launch.json` configurations.
 They run in usual `extensionHost` mode.
 It is **recommended** to use one's own *compartment* to run tests, so that one can reliably clean up after failed test cases. **All tests should** honour environment variable `TEST_DEPLOY_COMPARTMENT_OCID`.
 You need to set up this env variable to the OCID of your personal compartment so the tests do not interfere with CI and other users.

 You **must install** the required extensions into your development vscode instance.
 You **must disable** the extension that you want to debug/test in the development vscode's workspace settings (or not install it at all).